 Chrome Offline Installer Links

-If you want to install Chrome for your own user account:
+If you want to install Chrome for your user account:

-If you want to install Chrome for all user accounts:
+If you’re going to install Chrome for all user accounts:

-After downloading the file, follow the usual installation process to complete the install.
+After downloading the file, follow the usual installation process to complete the installation.
 Read on for more detailed instructions.

 First, check if you have the latest chrome version.
 Before you take all the effort to download and install the latest, it will be good to check if you already have the latest version.
 Here is how you do it: